Sunday Morning We invite you to join us for the following worship services:

 P: Let us pray.

-the Holy Spirit, one God, now and forever.
+who lives and reigns with you and the Holy Spirit, one God, now and forever.

 C: Amen